Glenn Beck: Restoring Honor rally

 Beck promoted and hosted the Restoring Honor rally at the Lincoln Memorial in Washington, D.C., on August 28, 2010.
 The rally—which purported to embrace religious faith and patriotism—was co-sponsored by the Special Operations Warrior Foundation, promoted by FreedomWorks, and supported by the Tea Party movement.
 Attendance was estimated at 87,000 (± 9,000) based on aerial photos.

 "America's First Christmas"

 In December 2010, Beck went to Wilmington, Ohio, a town devastated by the late-2000s recession, to host live events to encourage his fans to go to the town to boost the local economy in a project called "America's First Christmas".
 He hosted an event and his radio and television shows from the local theater.

 Restoring Courage 2011 international tour

-Beck headlined his "Restoring Courage" events in Jerusalem, Israel, in August 2011 in a campaign he said was designed to encourage people worldwide "to stand with the Jewish people".
+Beck headlined his "Restoring Courage" events in Jerusalem, Israel, in August 2011 in a campaign he said was designed to encourage people worldwide "to stand with the Jewish people", and to "stand with Israel".
+The rally, held near the Western Wall, drew more than 1,000 attendees, many of them American evangelical Christians.
 After Jerusalem, Beck visited Cape Town, South Africa, and was scheduled to visit Venezuela.